kannibalox/pyrosimple/docs/advanced.md

 In plain English, this example says we only count items that have a normal or high priority, and transfer data or were started in the last 2 minutes.
-The priority check means you can 'hide' started items from the queue by setting them to `low`, e.g. because they\'re awfully slow and prevent your full bandwidth from being used.
+The priority check means you can 'hide' started items from the queue by setting them to `low`, e.g. because they're awfully slow and prevent your full bandwidth from being used.

 The second part automatically ignores stalled items unless just started.